grammyjs/website/site/docs/guide/middleware.md

 ## Writing Custom Middleware

-We will illustrate the concept of middleware by writing a simple middleware function that can measure the response time of your bot, i.e. how long it takes your bot to handle a message.
+We will illustrate the concept of middleware by writing a simple middleware function that can measure the response time of your bot, i.e.,how long it takes your bot to handle a message.

 Here is the function signature for our middleware.
 You can compare it to the middleware type from above, and convince yourself that we actually have middleware here.